 Healthix securely aggregates patient health data, across New York State, from thousands of sites.
-By connecting you will be joining the more than 1,200 organizations already Participants of Healthix, many of which contribute data vital to the informed care of your patients, members, clients.
+By connecting, you will be joining more than 2,000 organizations that are Participants of Healthix, many of which contribute data vital to the informed care of your patients, members, clients.
 Healthix data supports a variety of clinical benefits, including: reduced duplication of tests and services, preventable hospital admissions, informed medical decisions and treatment plans based on current clinical data, enhanced collaboration and consultation with other caregivers, faster identification of health risks through analytics.

 Here are a few steps to understanding the process of connecting.
 Before your organization connects to Healthix, our team will collaborate with your key business and technical personnel, as well as your EHR vendor(s), to ensure your organization is integrated as quickly and efficiently as possible.